Debo790/BigData2021/README.md

-# BigData2021 - Sport index from OSM and Strava
+# BigData2021 - Sport indexes for italian cities

-First running tips, improvements to this readme will follow.
+This project aims to classify italian cities based on how much their inhabitants are sportive.
+A sport index is calculated for each city considering how many OpenStreetMap sport features are present in its territory, how many societies are registered to CONI and how many segments are featured on Strava for that city.
+Results are displayed in a simple webapp where user can see the leaderboard and the most important Strava segments for each city.

 ## Usage

-Remember to run the scripts from root directory.
+All the scripts should be run from root directory.
 Parameter ```-W ignore``` is not required but suggested, since it will prevent possible warning messages related to geopandas dependencies.

-Scripts are tested on Linux.
-Windows shows issues with some geopandas dependencies, but if the module is already installed it should run without inconvenients.
-In any case, the following guide is referred to a Unix environment.
+The following guide refers to a Unix environment.
+All the scripts have been tested on Linux.

 ### Virtual environment setup